AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/create-projects.md

 >[!TIP]
 >
->For information about each component, select the Info icon next to a component's name in the left rail, or see the [Components overview](/help/components/overview.md).
+>For information about each component, select the Info icon next to a component's name in the left panel, or see the [Components overview](/help/components/overview.md).

 Following is basic information about how to add a component to a project in Analysis Workspace.
 For more detailed information about adding the various types of components (dimensions, metrics, filters, and date ranges), see [Use components in Analysis Workspace](/help/components/use-components-in-workspace.md).

 To add a component to a project in Analysis Workspace:

-1. Select the **[!UICONTROL Components]** icon in the left rail.
+1. Select the **[!UICONTROL Components]** icon in the left panel.

    ![The selected Components icon and the list of available dimensions.](assets/build-components.png)